 Read MoreWe are currently planning an exciting spring event lineup.
-Programming will include nature walks, a fossil fair, student education projects, a gardening forum, and a virtual exhibition on local wildlife photography.
+Programming will include bird song ID walks, a plant identification walk, a fossil fair, student education projects, and a virtual exhibition on local wildlife photography.
 Please stay tuned!

 Read MoreThe Natural History Centre has new resources for all-ages to enjoy when visiting the Centre, which support our commitment to fostering a deeper personal connection with the natural world.